-The PowerPoint slides for this class can be found on and printed from the Blackboard site for this course.
-Hard copies of these slides will not be provided, but if you have any difficulties accessing them, please let me know.
+The PowerPoint slides for this class can be found on and printed from the Blackboard Vista site for this course.
+Hard copies of these slides are not provided, but if you have difficulty accessing them, please let me know.

 Learning Objectives